YasinEl/mzRAPP/README.md

 necessary time for the generation depends on the number of mzML files, the number of target compounds, and of course computational resources.
 Typically this process takes minutes to hours.
-Afterward, the generated benchmark data set is automatically exported to the working directory as csv file.<br> <br>
+Afterward, the generated benchmark dataset is automatically exported to the working directory as csv file.<br> <br>

 <span id="vBMID"> </span>